TeddyFitzPatrick/TeddyFitzPatrick.github.io/README.md

-Personal website to showcase programming projects
+Website to showcase programming projects

 Made with HTML, TailwindCSS, and JS

 Redirects from https://teddyfitz.dev